List of Archer characters: Archer: Dreamland

-In Archer's Archer Dreamland fantasy, promoted to the main cast, Barry is portrayed as Len Trexler's right-hand enforcer "Dutch" Dylan whose specialty is said to be dissolving people in acid.
+In Archer's Archer Dreamland fantasy, promoted to the main cast, Barry is portrayed as Len Trexler's right-hand enforcer "Dutch" Dylan, whose specialty is said to be dissolving people in acid.
 While overseeing Trexler's sex trade scheme, Dutch ends up with his legs crushed under a truck by Archer after he insulted him with Trexler sending Dutch to have his legs (and undamaged arms) replaced with robotic limbs developed by Krieger while needing a regular dose of a special fluid to keep him alive.
 The ordeal intensified Dutch's insanity as he storms back to Trexler's mansion to have revenge on his employer, arranging a still-living Trexler and his slaughtered bodyguards in a Last Supper-like set-up.
 Upon Archer's arrival, Dutch recognizes him and extends his revenge on him that leads to car chase that ends with Dutch seeming killed after being repeatedly run over by Archer.
 But Dutch survives and commandeers a vehicle to reach Dreamland to get a refill before attempting to kill all those present while revealing himself as Woodhouse's killer for cutting him off in traffic (he also admits to doing so just to see the life go out of Woodhouse's eyes).
 Upon realizing that Dutch won't be anything more than a killing machine, Krieger sets his cyborg dogs on Dutch, who is torn apart and eaten by them.

+Archer: Danger Island

+Though Barry does not directly appear in season 9, a nemesis character named Ziegler, who bears a striking resemblance to Barry, appeared briefly, voiced by Flula Borg.
+Ziegler is a German flying ace who shot Archer down five times during the Spanish Civil War due to the superiority of the German planes.
+He’s also responsible for this iteration of Archer missing an eye.
+Archer eventually hijacks one of the German planes and he and Pam shoot down Ziegler in a dogfight, killing him, while simultaneously seeming to make Archer’s case that Ziegler only appeared to be better than Archer during the war due to his more advanced aircraft.